validatorjs/validator.js/README.md

         console.log(e); //Please enter a valid integer
     }

-To attach a custom error handler, modify the `error` method of the Validator class
+To attach a custom error handler, set the `error` method of the validator instance

     var Validator = require('validator').Validator;
     var v = new Validator();